-After reviewing your existing plan, you realize that you have not properly addressed your insurance or retirement assets.
+After reviewing your existing plan, you realize that you have not properly addressed your estate planning insurance or retirement assets.
 These assets are somewhat unique with regard to the tax laws that impact them.
 Fortunately, it is not too late to fix this mistake.
 An update to your estate plan can modify your documents to incorporate these valuable assets in a manner that benefits your beneficiaries and minimizes any tax burdens.

 Ten Considerations to Fix Estate Planning Mistakes With Life Insurance and Retirement Assets

 Mistakes relating to insurance, pensions, 401(k)’s, IRA’s, and other retirement assets can have significant tax implications on your estate and your beneficiaries.
 Updating your estate plan can resolve these issues to ensure that your plan properly addresses these unique assets.
 As part of your modification, it is important to take the following actions:

 - Review the terms of your life insurance policies to determine whether they are term, whole life, or other forms of policies.